 It becomes easy, in the context of the authentic redemptive view, to see how faith actually generates an expression of itself in our actions.
 Certainly, if one truly has a Christ empowered faith (influential humility) before God, what else would he or she do but respond to God’s values, truth, and daily directions in obedience, and thus – do good things at God's behest.

 If we are empowered by the Living Christ to be consistently faithful (influentially humble) before God, then obviously, the natural result is going to be God-directed good works.
 Indeed, the true New Testament teaching regarding faith is that it is inappropriate and incorrect for those who would embrace God, not to be always faith-expressive.
-And the end of that is genuinely good works.
+And the end of that expression is always genuine, God-inspired good works.

 So, faith is, indeed, first a heart value.
-But, that value (a true and profound humility before God), by definition, then enables obedience to the divine urging’s which result in God-motivated good works.
+But, that value (a true and profound humility before God), by definition, then enables obedience to the divine urging’s to do good things.
 (Ref.
 James 2:14-20)

-And this is exactly the process which the Living Christ empowers as we are baptized into His strong and consistent faith.
-So again, in the New Testament we read, “For by grace [God’s innate goodness] you have been saved through faith, and that not of yourselves; it is the gift of God, [through the Living Christ] not of works, lest anyone should boast.
+And, this is exactly the process which the Living Christ empowers as we are baptized into His strong and consistent faith.
+So again, in the New Testament we read, “For by grace [God’s innate goodness] you have been saved through faith, and that not of yourselves; it is the gift of God, [through the Living Christ] not of works [not earned by your own goodness], lest anyone should boast.
 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.”
-[Brackets Added] (Ref.
-Ephesians 2:8-10 NKJV)
+(Ref.
+Ephesians 2:8-10 NKJV) [Brackets Added]

 The Non-responsible Twist on Faith

-So, that’s how things work within the authentic redemptive process – but not in the non-responsible process.
+So, that’s how things work within the authentic redemptive process.
+But, it’s not how they work in the non-responsible process.
 There, we must continue to substantiate the impotency and non-responsibility of the believer.

-So, the revised “gospel” simply ignores the reality of our access to the empowering faith of Christ and holds that the believer is under absolutely no obligation whatsoever to express her faith in the concrete terms of God-directed good works – simply because she lacks the power to do so consistently – even in Christ.
+So, the revised “gospel” simply ignores the reality of our access to the empowering faith of Christ and holds that the believer is under absolutely no obligation whatsoever to express his faith in the concrete terms of God-directed good works – simply because he lacks the power to do so consistently – even in Christ.

 This thought, of course, is the logical extension of a belief in the dominance of the sin value, even within a true believer’s heart.
 And certainly, in a sin dominated condition, there can be no expectation that the believer can consistently express his faith in the real terms of righteous works.